 2. Raising and Lowering the Temperature Costs More

-The Myth: Keeping the heat running at a low, constant temperature is more efficient than lowering the temperature when you’re away and raising it when you’re back home.
+Myth: Keeping the heat running at a low, constant temperature is more efficient than lowering the temperature when you’re away and raising it when you’re back home.

-The Truth: We all know that paying to heat or cool an empty house wastes money.
+Truth: We all know that paying to heat or cool an empty house wastes money.
 But many people think lowering the temperature while you’re away only costs more because you’ll have to reheat your space upon returning home.
 This simply isn’t true.
 If you plan to be away for several hours, lowering your thermostat by a few degrees gives your system a break.
-Remember, when it’s not running, you’re saving money.
+When it’s not running, you’re saving money.

 3. Closing Vents in Unused Rooms Reduces Heating Costs

-The Myth: Closing vents in rooms you don’t use saves energy by directing heat elsewhere.
+Myth: Closing vents in rooms you don’t use saves energy by directing heat elsewhere.

 When you shut a vent, your ductwork comes under additional pressure, resulting in problems like reduced efficiency, leaks, uneven heating, and overall added strain on your HVAC system.